- Fastly Status

 - When enabled, Image Optimization Requests metrics show you the number of responses that came from the Fastly Image Optimization service.

-Service version activations appear as vertical lines on the Stats graphs.
+Service version activations appear as vertical lines on the Historic graphs.
 Hovering your cursor over any line displays the version's number and its activation timestamp.

-You can control how you view the historical information.
+You can control how you view the historic stats date ranges.

 For all displayed graphs, you can choose: